 Thinkpad 600e.
 It was my first own computer.
 It give out quite a kick for the Pentium II 366MHz processor.
 It ran Windows 98 on a 6GB hard drive.
 I installed a 20GB and had to upgrade the BIOS before it was recognised.

 Asus Eee PC 900.
 900Mhz Celeron, 12GB storage, 1GB RAM.
 It was coloured black and had a 9" screen.
 I purchased this in 2008 one week before Asus launched the Eee 901, which boosted a 1.6Ghz Atom procesor at double the power.
-It was mostly used to browse random forums and visit Facebook and Bebo, which in 2009 had actual contributions from my friends.
+It was mostly used to browse random forums and visit Facebook and Bebo, which in 2009 were not decrepid or dead as they are now.

 Long ago, I had a Palm Zire 31 and a Palm Tungsten E. I preferred their take on a mobile OS much more than anything available today.